emlama/dotfiles/readme.md

 # Overview
 This repo is a way to automate the setup of a brand new mac.

-I've done this multiple times of the years and always end up fiddling with this and that and figured I should get it all down in one place.
+I've done this multiple times of the years and always end up fiddling with too much before I get things __just right__.

-Eventually I'll migrate all these settings over to macOS Config but for now this works.

 # Todo
-Typically, I end up setting a bunch of OS X settings anyways so I should get them in here and be done with them for once and for all.

-- Backgrounds folder
+Here are a few things that I don't have in here but might want:

+- Sync desktop wallpapers
-- Default browser
+- Set my default browser
 - Login items
-- Keyboard shortcuts for Sketch
+- Custom Keyboard shortcuts for Sketch
-- Keys for EVERYTHING
+- Find a way to sync keys/secrets out of Lastpass or other store (Sketch, github tokens, etc)
-- Add editor variable to bash_profile
+- Add .editorconfig and .eslint to home directory (nice defaults)
-- Open apps after an install!

 # After install